davidbenm/davidbenm/README.md

 ### Hello 👋

-Telecommunications Engineer with doctoral studies, where I have developed Software Defined Networking applications in Python.
-As part of my experience in the cloud field, I have obtained the Microsoft Certified: Azure Fundamentals certification, completed the Google Cloud Engineer Learning Path, and I currently work as a DevOps Engineer.
-I have experience in managing networks and on-premises data centers.
+I am a Telecommunications Engineer with doctoral studies and specialized in cloud technologies.
+Currently, I work as a DevOps Engineer.
+I am goal-oriented and highly motivated by self-learning.

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.